aldian/llm-chatbot/README.md

 # llm-chatbot

+An LLM chat bot that is installed on local machine and accessed via command line.

 ## Set up the LLM models

 As I am using the [GitHub Free](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) plan, the largest file I store can only have size 2GB.